erikdelange/EXIN-The-Experimental-Interpreter/EXIN language reference.md

 ##### General
 EXIN is a simple language and contains elements of Basic, C and Python.
 ##### Keywords
-The following keywords are reserved and may not be used as variable names.
+The following keywords are reserved and may not be used as variable or function names.
 ```
 and      break    char     continue  def
 do       else     float    if        import